Codecademy/docs/content/dart/concepts/inheritance/inheritance.md

   - 'paths/computer-science'
 ---

-Inheritance is an an integral part of [object-oriented programming (OOP)](https://www.codecademy.com/resources/docs/general/programming-paradigms/object-oriented-programming).
-It allows an class to derive properties and characteristics from another class.
+Inheritance is an integral part of [object-oriented programming (OOP)](https://www.codecademy.com/resources/docs/general/programming-paradigms/object-oriented-programming).
+It allows a class to derive properties and characteristics from another class.

 ## Example